3 Things to Know Before You Begin

 Don’t overthink it.

 It’s simply a conversation.
-Interview practice helps students get comfortable, but over-preparing can also lead to undue stress.
+Interview practice helps students get comfortable, but over-preparing can lead to undue stress and appear scripted.
 Aim to strike the right balance for your child.

 Want the inside scoop on admissions interviews for private schools?
 Listen to Kila McCann from The Bolles School and Lisa Pelrine from Chapel Hill-Chauncy Hall discuss what they look for from students along with their advice for families going through the interview process.